 Walkabout is an all student-run publication that celebrates undergraduate creative work of all kinds.
 If you are an artist, poet, or writer, we want to see your work!
 Submit fiction, poetry, and visual arts as attachments to: Walkabout@colorado.edu and you could see your work published during the spring semester.

-Walkabout is seeking creative, passionate, and dedicated people to join our 2014-2015 Editing Team.
+Co-editors for 2016-17 academic year are Emilly Volk and Jeanna Beutler.
+Walkabout is seeking creative, passionate, and dedicated people to join our editing team.
 Visit our website for position descriptions and application materials: walkaboutjournal.com

 Sigma Tau Delta